zixianggao845-source/PETDET_test/README.md

 ### 1.2.2 Test Experiments

-Copy the complete PETDET_test directory, which includes the HRSC2016 and DOTA-v1.0 datasets, to the root directory of your Linux environment.
+Copy the downloaded PETDET_test directory, which includes the HRSC2016 and DOTA-v1.0 datasets, from your Windows system to the root directory of your Linux system.

 We recommend using WinSCP or FileZilla for file transfer.